rileydurham23/next/README.md

 ```bash
 git checkout -b nico/events
 ```
 3. in your text editor of choice, edit the file `next/pages/about/events/index.mdx`.
-For example, your text addition should look like this:
+For example, your text addition should look like the following:

     **IMPORTANT!**
     - spacing and indentation matter.
 Make sure your event entry matches the indentation of the events already on the page.
     - `start` and `end` are in YYYY-MM-DD format.
     - `link` must be a url link in quotation marks.